PlatONnetwork/docs/docs/PlatON经济方案.md

 - Transaction Fees

-  The verification node responsible for the production block can obtain the commission for all transactions in the corresponding block.
+  The validator node responsible for the production block can obtain the commission for all transactions in the corresponding block.
 Transaction fees are issued in real time with the block.

 - Staking reward

-  All candidate verification nodes in each epoch can get Staking rewards as the return of the pledge lock.
+  All candidate validator nodes in each epoch can get Staking rewards as the return of the pledge lock.
 50% of the reward pool is used for Staking rewards.
 Staking rewards in a single epoch are determined at the beginning of each additional period based on the balance of the reward pool at that time, and the entire additional period is unchanged.
-Staking rewards are evenly distributed to the candidate nodes at the time (including the verification node of the current consensus round) in the settlement block.
+Staking rewards are evenly distributed to the candidate nodes at the time (including the validator node of the current consensus round) in the settlement block.

   Staking rewards for each epoch of the current issuance period: